sam-mahdi/DNA_Translation_BLAST_Tool/Read_Me.md

 ```python DBT.py -f forward_sequence.txt```
 ```python DBT.py -r reverse.sequence.txt```

 Output will consist of any reading frames found, and you then will choose which sequence to use for BLAST.
+You can also choose alignment, which will compare your sequence with a predicted sequence, obtained from a file containing what your sequence should, and prints out any amino acids that don't align, and the % aligned.

 Additionally, an option is presented if you wish to import sequence into expasy and calculate pI, molecular weight, and exctinction coefficient, as well as save your translated sequence as a txt file.